Kexin-Wei/QTCpp_call_PythonScript_DisplayImage_Demo/README.md

 This c++ project calls a simple python script by pressing a button in the ui window, then displays the image (using threading) while printing the running time in second in the log panel.

+*Note: to make it run without change the path in `mainwindow.cpp`, `build` folder need to be set under the root, parallel to QtCppCallPython*

 ## Platform
 - linux
 - Qt Creator